 Hannah Rosman is a Junior at Washington-Lee High School.
 She has been a madricha (classroom aide) and trope tutor at Etz Hayim for the past two years.
 Hannah teaches a Jews and Film elective and continues to help with our younger students.
 She is also active in BBYO.

-Amanda Sky is originally from Herndon, Virginia, moved to New Bedford, MA in 2013.
+Amanda Sky is originally from Herndon, Virginia and moved to New Bedford, MA in 2013.
 She is a sophomore at American University and has been involved in either teaching or being a madricha (classroom aide) in a Hebrew School for 4 years.
 Amanda teaches our Kitah Hey (5th Grade) class and her students especially enjoy the prize auctions!

 Adam Wassell hails from the great state of North Carolina.
 In 2012, Adam graduated with a BA in Political Science and American History for the University of North Carolina at Greensboro.
 Adam has been involved in the Jewish community all his life and has taught religious school for more than 10 years.
 In 2012, Adam took his passion for Jewish education to Jackson, MS where he worked as a resident Jewish educator at the Institute of Southern Jewish Life, providing educational and programming support to 15 congregations.
 Adam is going into his 3rd year teaching at Congregation Etz Hayim and looks forward to helping a new group of 3rd graders explore and develop their Jewish identities.